jondave/ROB1001/rob1001_ros_scripts/README.md

 This folder contains examples of Python code for ROS2.

-* `colour_contours.py` - Uses the colour camera, converts the image to OpenCV images, converts to HSV, threshold the image depending on a range of colours, draws contours (outline) around selected colours, prints the mean values of the colours and displays the image.
+* `colour_contours.py` - Uses the colour camera, converts the image to OpenCV images, converts to HSV, threshold the image depending on a range of colours, draws contours (outline) around selected colours, prints the mean values of the colours and publishes the images on topics.
+Use Rviz to show images make sure Rviz is subscribing to the correct image topics.
 * `colour_detect.py` - Uses the colour camera, calculates the average colour in the image and prints the colour name to the terminal.
 * `displacement.py` - Uses the robot's odometry to print to the terminal and publish the angular and linear displacement of the robot.
 * `lidar_distance.py` -Uses the lidar to find the scan with the shortest distance, prints that distance to the terminal and publishes it as a float on the topic scan_closest.